Eva Avila: 2011

 Eva Avila sang the National Anthem and performed at the halftime show at the Montreal Alouettes' home opener on 29 June 2011.
 She sang three songs, including "I Owe It All to You".

 2013–present: Never Get Enough

 On 15 October 2013, Avila released "Bitter Meets Sweet", the first single from her EP Never Get Enough, released on 5 May 2015.

 In 2015, Avila recorded "Unidos Somos Mas", the Spanish language version of the theme song for the 2015 Pan American Games.
 It was one of three versions of the song, alongside Serena Ryder's English-language "Together We Are One" and Jasmine Denham's French "Ensemble on est immense".

-Avila is currently a singer in the Pink Floyd tribute band Brit Floyd.
+She has also had occasional television and film acting roles, including as Tania in the 2022 drama film Coyote and as Ellie Edison in 2024's Autumn and the Black Jaguar.

-She has also had occasional television and film acting roles, most notably as Tania in the 2022 drama film Coyote.
+Avila has been a vocalist in the Pink Floyd tribute band Brit Floyd since 2018 and retiring from the band in 2025.

 Personal life

 Eva Avila married Brit Floyd bandmate and guitarist Edo Scordo in May 2020.